wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 ![](@attachment/Clipboard_2020-04-14-19-29-46.png) 21:16

-As you can see we have everyones name and age.
+As you can see we have everyone's name and age.

 That is what `map` does.
 It takes in some data that doesn't look exactly how you like it.
 You do a bunch of data massaging and then spit it out the other end.